 Frequently Asked Questions

-How good is the solubility model?
+How good is your solubility model?

 Does the model use or train on 3D features?